simonhbor/paprika-to-markdown/README.md

 4. rename that file to "myRecipes.paprikarecipes"
 5. place that file in the "input" folder of this repo
 6. open a terminal window to the root folder of the repo
-7. enter the command `./paprikaToMd.py` - this is the only code in the whole repo, the rest is there to help out
+7. enter the command `python paprikaToMd.py` - the .py file is the only code in the whole repo, the rest is there to help out

 ## Background
 This is a fork of [this repo](https://gitlab.com/briankohles/paprika-to-grocery-markdown) - **thanks so much to Brian Kohles** for doing most of the heavy lifting!!
 That project aimed to convert Paprike recipes to the [Grocery App Markdown Format](https://github.com/cnstoll/Grocery-Recipe-Format), but this repo keeps things simpler (and fixes a number of bugs).